Michigan Disorderly Conduct Lawyers

 Avoiding A Michigan Disorderly Conduct Conviction

 There are many tactics our lawyers can use to fight a disorderly conduct charge for our clients.
 First, we need to understand what transpired and why the arresting officer cited you with disorderly conduct.
 We can then use our expertise in Michigan law to fight the charge and ask for a dismissal from the courts.
 If necessary, we can go to trial and work on your behalf to get a “not guilty” verdict to keep this charge off your permanent record.

 You deserve to have a legal team that will help you fight for your reputation.
 Our team at Friedman Law Firm has the experience and knowledge to ensure you are not unjustly convicted of a crime.
-Help is just a phone call away – call today to schedule your consultation with one of our Michigan Disorderly Conduct Lawyers to fight your misdemeanor disorderly conduct charge.
+Help is just a phone call away – call today to schedule your consultation with one of our Michigan Disorderly Conduct Attorneys to fight your misdemeanor disorderly conduct charge.